mernaayman99/optimize-spark-performance-and-throughput/module-3-sla-tuning/README.md

 Table: sales_orders

-The dataset supports aggregation and join workloads suitable for SLA-driven analysis without requiring large cluster resources.
+This dataset supports realistic aggregation and shuffle-heavy workloads suitable for SLA-driven tuning without requiring large clusters.

 # Environment Constraints (Important)

+Primary Environment (Used in Demo)

+✅ Databricks workspace linked to AWS

+✅ Full Spark UI access:

+- Jobs tab
+- Stages tab
+- Task details
+- Shuffle metrics
+- Executors tab

+✅ Ability to:

+- Modify Spark configurations at session or cluster level
+- Observe executor-level CPU, memory, and GC behavior

+Free Edition Note (For Learners)

-⚠️ Databricks Free Edition Limitations
+⚠️ Databricks Free Edition limitations:

-- No access to cluster sizing (executors, cores, memory)
-- No Spark UI Jobs / Stages / Executors tabs
+- No full Spark UI (Jobs / Stages / Executors)
-- No persistent cluster configuration
+- No cluster-level executor tuning

-✅ What learners can tune

-- Session-level Spark SQL parameters
-- Partitioning strategies
-- Query execution patterns
-- Controlled transformations affecting shuffle behavior

-All analysis is performed using:

-- Databricks Query Performance panel
+Learners on Free Edition can still:

+- Follow the tuning logic
-- Query Profile execution plans
+- Use Query Performance and Query Profile
-- Wall-clock execution time
+- Observe wall-clock runtime and execution plan changes

 # Hands-On Focus

 Learners will:

 - Establish a baseline runtime that violates an SLA
-- Diagnose the dominant latency bottleneck
+- Identify the dominant latency bottleneck using Spark UI
-- Apply incremental tuning changes
+- Run controlled tuning experiments
-- Measure impact after each experiment
+- Measure performance impact after each change
-- Select a configuration that meets the SLA
+- Validate whether the SLA is met
+- Explain trade-offs between performance, stability, and cost

-- SLA Scenario
+SLA Scenario

 You are working as a Data Platform Engineer at a financial analytics company.

 A Spark job that computes risk-related aggregations must complete in under 60 seconds to support downstream alerting systems.

 Recent runs take 80–95 seconds, causing delayed alerts and compliance risk.

-You are responsible for tuning the job so it consistently meets the SLA while avoiding unnecessary resource usage.
+Your task is to tune the job so it consistently meets the SLA, without unnecessary over-provisioning.

 # Key Concepts Covered

 - SLA vs throughput optimization
-- Why “faster” is not always “better”
+- Why reducing shuffle latency is often the fastest win
-- Latency amplification caused by shuffle stages
-- Trade-offs between parallelism and overhead
+- How stage-level delays amplify end-to-end latency
+- Executor underutilization vs memory pressure
-- Cost-aware performance tuning
+- Cost-aware tuning decisions
+- Evidence-based performance validation

 # Demo Notebook
 📁 notebooks/